Asbestos Testing in Building Material such as fibre cement, corrugated fibre cement material and vinyl tiles.

 If asbestos is present in the sample, you will be provided with details on the type of asbestos identified in the testing.

 You can also view more information in what my asbestos sample results mean.

-Envirolab Services provides easy to understand information on whether asbestos is found in the testing of your sample sent to us.
+Envirolab Services provides easy to understand information on whether asbestos is found in the sample you provided.